HamishB/uBlox_PPP_logger/README.md

 This code was written for the following hardware, but may be compatible with similar or more powerful boards.

-* u-Blox high precision ZED-F9P RTK receiver board (Eltehs ELT0087) _We have also successfully tested it with the u-Blox C099-F9P application board_
+* u-Blox high precision ZED-F9P RTK receiver board (Eltehs ELT0087)
+  _We have also successfully tested it with the u-Blox C099-F9P application board_
 * Arduino microcontroller Adafruit Feather Cortex M0 Adalogger (SAMD21 chip)
 * I2C communication between the GNSS receiver and Arduino
-* A 12 volt battery connected to a solar controller and panel
+* A 12 volt battery connected to a solar controller and small 10 watt panel

 The whole set up is relatively low cost and consumes around half a watt.
 A description and build instructions for the hardware are also included